pip-services/pip-services-docs/content/en/python/commons/data/filter_params.md

 > `static` from_tuples(*tuples: Any): [FilterParams]()

-- **tuples**: Any - a list of values where odd elements are keys and the following even elements are values
+- **tuples**: Any - a list of values where odd elements are keys and the following even elements are values.
 - **returns**: [FilterParams]() - a newly created FilterParams.